 Show how much you value ISTD teachers and download a selection of jpeg images to share on social media or post to your website.

-A video of a Tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.
+A Tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.